What is qualitative research?

 Why you may want to include qualitative research methods

-- offer guidance around whether qualitative research might be relevant and useful for your research project, and how it might fit alongside other approaches if appropriate.
+- guidance on whether qualitative research is appropriate and useful for your research project;

-- give you advice about the appropriate research design, potential ethical issues and the resources you would need to undertake qualitative research.
+- advice about the appropriate research design, methods, potential ethical issues and the resources you would need to undertake qualitative research;

-- help you discover the relevant published qualitative research that might support your application.
+- suggest key qualitative research literature to support your application.

-What to think about before a meeting with a qualitative advisor
+What to think about before meeting with a qualitative adviser